Record-chasing Cavendish extends career by joining Astana - WHIZ News

 “He is the best sprinter of all time,” Vinokourov said about Cavendish.
 “The arrival of a top sprinter in our team is kind of a challenge for us, but we are ready for it.
 The goals however are still the same — victories in any kind of race: classics, stages in different stage races and, of course, in the Grand Tours.
 Mark still has a big desire to win.”

-Known as “The Manx Missile” as he comes from the Isle of Man, Cavendish also won the Tour de France best sprinter’s green jersey twice.
-He has won stages at all three Grands Tours — Tour de France, Giro and Vuelta — and was crowned world champion in 2011.
+Known as “The Manx Missile” because he comes from the Isle of Man, Cavendish also won the Tour de France best sprinter’s green jersey twice.
+He has won stages at all three Grands Tours — Tour de France, Giro d’Italia and Spanish Vuelta — and became a world champion in 2011.

+Vinokourov won the 2006 Spanish Vuelta and four individual stages at the Tour de France between 2003-10.
+He was banned for two years after testing positive for blood doping at the 2007 Tour but came back to win the men’s road race at the 2012 London Olympics.
+He started his managerial career after retiring that year.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports